 Additional responsibilities include:

 Key areas of work

-The map below shows the geographical areas of Dorset which is split into 13 localities each having a GP Locality Chair.
-These Locality Chairs feedback local issues from practices to the CCG, through meetings and other events.
-Each Locality is looking at ways to improve services which could be through a group of GP surgeries working with other local providers.
-The idea is that through these networks GPs can share ideas and ways of working as commissioners and providers of services to support local communities more effectively by treating a broader range of health conditions, improving the quality of GP services and giving patients better access.
-For information on what is available spek to your local practice or visit www.staywelldorset.nhs.uk
+- GP Practices in Dorset have been working collaboratively in localities to improve services for patients.
+Primary Care Networks (PCNs) are a key part of the NHS Long Term Plan and there will be 18 PCNs across Dorset.
+Through these Networks GPs can share ideas and ways to improve ways of working as commissioners and providers of services to support local communities more effectively by treating a broader range of health conditions, improving the quality of GP services and giving patients better access.
+For information on what is available speak to your local practice or visit www.staywelldorset.nhs.uk

 Primary Care Management

 Support to Primary Care Networks and the wider ICS in order that more joined up care for the Dorset population can be provided including close working with Clinical Leads, Networks of practices, PPGs and the wider ICS including community, voluntary and acute providers;